-Working in partnership with communities, large and small, to make the Cariboo Chilcotin a socially, economically and environmentally desirable region to live, work and play.
+Working in partnership with communities large and small to offer local, sub-regional, and regional services to ensure that the Cariboo Chilcotin is a socially, economically, and environmentally desirable region.

 Department/Function Services

 The South Cariboo Regional Airport service was established by Supplementary Letters Patent No. 56, and became a function of the Cariboo Regional District in 1981 following successful negotiations with Block Bros who originally constructed the airport to facilitate access to its subdivision development at the 108 Mile Ranch.